-Prerequisite: Chemistry with a "B" or better, enrollment or completion of Pre-Calculus/Trigonometry and Junior or Senior standing.
+Prerequisite: Chemistry with a "B" or better, enrollment or

 The Advanced Placement Chemistry course is designed to be the equivalent of a college-level introductory Chemistry course.
 Science majors usually take this course during their first college year.
 Depending on individual institutional policies, students who successfully complete the AP exam may earn college credit.
 Having met or exceeded the expectations for Advanced Placement coursework by colleges and universities, this course is authorized by The College Board to use the AP® designation.
+Depending on student requests, will be offered every other year.

-Title: EARTH SCIENCE
+Title: EARTH SCIENCE SS750 Length: Two Semesters

-Prerequisite: Physical Science
+Prerequisite: Physical Science Fee: \$10.0